French Onion Stuffed Chicken Casserole

 Instructions

-2. 2Melt butter in a large skillet over medium-high heat.
-Add onions and season with salt, pepper and half of the fresh chopped thyme.
-Cook for 5-8 minutes until soft.
+- 1Melt the butter in a large skillet over medium-high heat.
+Add the onions and season with salt, pepper, and half of the fresh thyme.
+Cook 5–8 minutes until softened, stirring occasionally.

-8. 8Transfer the remaining caramelized onions from the skillet to the prepared baking dish.
-Mix in remaining 1/4 cup of broth.
-Set aside.
+- 4Transfer the remaining caramelized onions to a 9×12-inch baking dish.
+Mix in the remaining beef broth and set aside.

-9. 9Heat oil in the same skillet over medium high heat.
-Sear the stuffed chicken breasts for 4 minutes each side until browned.
-(They will not be fully cooked.
-You will finish them off in the oven.)
+- 5Heat the olive oil in the same skillet over medium-high heat.
+Sear the stuffed chicken breasts 4 minutes per side over medium-high heat until golden brown on both sides (they will not be fully cooked at this stage).

-10. 10Arrange chicken on the caramelized onions in the baking dish.
-Spoon some of the sauce in the dish over each chicken breast.
-Top with remaining chopped thyme and bake for 15-20 minutes or until fully cooked.
+- 6Arrange the seared chicken breasts over the caramelized onions in the baking dish.
+Spoon some of the pan sauce from the dish over each breast and top with the remaining fresh thyme.

 Nutrition — Per Serving